marilyne-linkurious/documentation/content/admin/content/sql-db/migration.md

-The default storage system for Linkurious' user-data store is SQLite.
+The default storage system for Linkurious user-data store is SQLite.

 This is the procedure to migrate from SQLite to MySQL.